 Madame Olga Petrova

 Anything you can tell us about actress Olga Petrova’s views on Alice Guy Blaché?
 They collaborated on five productions, at least one of which survives (The Vampire).
 Have you seen it?
-How does it compare to Frank Powell’s 1915 Theda Bara star vehicle A Fool There Was?
+How does it compare to Frank Powell’s A Fool There Was (1915), with Theda Bara?

 I had the honor to know Madame Olga Petrova at the end of her life.
 She was a remarkable woman, a major figure on stage and screen in the early years of the 20th century and an avowed feminist.
 Somebody should really write a serious biography on her.

-In my files I have a substantial correspondence with Petrova (as she liked me to address her), including a fascinating letter in which she reminisces about working with Alice as the star of some five feature films, and which is reprinted in its entirety in the Memoirs.
+In my files I have a substantial correspondence with Petrova (as she liked me to address her), including a fascinating letter in which she reminisces about starring for Alice in some five feature films.
+The letter is reprinted in its entirety in the Memoirs.

 How come Alice Guy Blaché’s directorial career collapsed after the end of World War I?
 Was sexism an issue?
 Or were there other factors at play?
 [Not making things any easier, the Solax Company lab facilities were destroyed in a fire in 1919.]